 If a DMARC policy is not present for the sending domain, or you have chosen to ignore the DMARC policy, you can choose to evaluate the sender’s SPF policy (if it exists) and these policies will apply.
 There are three results which can be acted on:

-2. Temporary Error: An transient error occurred during the retrieval of the foreign domain’s SPF policy in DNS.
+- Temporary Error: An transient error occurred while retrieving the foreign domain’s SPF policy in DNS.

 Inbound DKIM